vyperlang/vyper/docs/compiler-exceptions.rst

 .. py:exception:: ImmutableViolation

-    Raises when attempting to perform a change a variable, constant or definition that cannot be changed.
+    Raises when attempting to perform a change to a variable, constant or definition that cannot be changed.
 For example, trying to update a constant, or trying to assign to a function definition.

 .. py:exception:: InterfaceViolation